 Flavor chemists often have significantly different requirements than general food chemistry occupations.
 The major distinction is the emphasis on organic chemistry and the amount of training necessary.
 Many flavorists hold bachelor's degrees in chemistry to help them understand the intricacies of how flavors are formed.
 A typical bachelor's degree in chemistry includes topics in organic, inorganic and biological chemistry.

 In addition to chemistry, flavor chemists often must have extensive knowledge of flavors and the organic chemical recipes to make them.
 This regularly involves several years of postgraduate training with a master flavorist.
 The Society of Flavor Chemists, an agency that offers members professional certification, asserts that flavor chemists should devote seven years to learning the trade as an apprentice.

-The U.S Bureau of Labor Statistics (BLS) also includes flavor chemists in category of food scientists and technologists.
-In 2015, the BLS reported that the median annual income for food scientists and technologist was $65,840 with a 3% job growth projected between 2014-2024.
+The U.S Bureau of Labor Statistics (BLS) also includes flavor chemists in the category of food scientists and technologists.
+In 2018, the BLS reported that the median annual income for food scientists and technologist was $65,300 with a 5% job growth projected between 2018-2028.

 Flavor chemists and food chemists are just a couple of examples of food science jobs.
 These professionals have bachelor's degrees in food science or chemistry and often have undergone extensive training in their respective field.
 A fast as average employment outlook was projected from 2018-2028.